-Driving over a string of mountain passes from the fertile Fergana valley in the south we emerged on the plains in the north after a couple of days.
+Driving over the string of mountain passes of Kyrgyzstan from the fertile Fergana valley in the south we emerged on the plains in the north after a couple of days.

 This is a beautiful country and we were lucky to see at least some parts of it.

 We had left the town of Osh in the huge, flat valley of Fergana heading north towards the first series of mountains.
 After a few hours, passing the town of Urgench and a couple of ancient sights on the way, we continued into a scenic valley.